Mississippi Housing Partnership, Inc. logo

 MHP's primary offering is its First-Time Homebuyer Program, which has helped approximately 430 families achieve homeownership.
 The program provides low-interest second mortgage financing paired with first mortgage loans from a participating local bank.
 MHP provides 30% of overall financing at a fixed 2% interest rate for a 25-year term, while the bank provides the remaining 70% and holds the first mortgage position.
 This structure makes combined loans significantly more affordable than traditional financing.
 Additionally, qualified purchasers may receive up to $4,000 in down payment and closing costs assistance through Federal Home Loan Bank funds.

 What distinguishes MHP is its hybrid financing model that leverages public dollars allocated by the city of Jackson combined with private sector participation.
 By serving as a coordinator of nonprofit housing efforts within Jackson and maintaining public-private partnerships, the organization creates a sustainable mechanism for affordable homeownership.
-The 2% interest rate on the second mortgage and extended 25-year term are notably competitive for low-to-moderate income borrowers who might otherwise face predatory lending or inability to qualify for traditional financing.
+The 2% interest rate on the second mortgage and extended 25-year term are notably competitive for low-to-moderate income borrowers who might otherwise face high-cost lending or inability to qualify for traditional financing.

 MHP operates exclusively within Jackson, Mississippi, limiting its geographic reach to the capital city.
 The program targets first-time homebuyers specifically, and while details on income limits and credit requirements are not detailed on the website, the focus on low-to-moderate income residents suggests qualification barriers exist.
 The organization functions primarily as a facilitator of financing rather than offering comprehensive housing services like counseling, property management, or construction.